bhojpur/pms/README.md

-# pms
+# Bhojpur PMS - Property Management System

-The Bhojpur PMS is a software-as-a-service product used as a Property Management Engine based on Bhojpur.NET Platform for application delivery.
+The `Bhojpur PMS` is a comprehensive property management system applied within the [Bhojpur.NET Platform](https://github.com/bhojpur/platform/) ecosystem for delivery of distributed `applications` or `services`.